lsst-sqre/qa-database/README.md

 INNER JOIN run r ON rv.run_id=r.run_id
 WHERE run_id = 'xxxx';
 ```
-- For run=xxxx, give me the list of visits with failures
+- For run=xxxx, give me a list of visits with failures
 ```sql
 SELECT visit
 FROM visit v